 - Work together with your Scouting buddies to complete merit badges.

 At this point, the only question that’s left for you should be, “What merit badges should I earn first?”
 If that’s what you’re wondering, great question!
 In this next section, I’ll give you a few suggestions of the best merit badges to earn, based on your own interests!

 What are the Best Merit Badges to Earn?

 Just like anything else, some merit badges are more difficult to complete than others.
-The easiest merit badges can often be finished in one day, whereas some badges may take months to even a year to fully complete!
+The easiest merit badges can often be finished in one day, whereas some badges may take months or even a year to fully complete!

-P.S: I won’t go over every single merit badge that exists, as this article would end up being way too long!
+P.S: I won’t go over every single merit badge that exists, as this article would end up being way too long.
 If you’re interested in merit badge ideas though, I’d encourage you to check out The BSA’s article on merit badges for a complete list of every single badge!